lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

 This profile RECOMMENDS that both TLS clients and servers implement the certificate status request extension mechanism for TLS.

-Further information regarding caching issues can be obtained from RFC 3143 [RFC3143].
+Further information regarding caching issues can be obtained from {{?RFC3143}}.

 # Security Considerations